siboehm/awesome-learn-datascience/README.md

 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](http://creativecommons.org/publicdomain/zero/1.0)

 To the extent possible under law, Simon Böhm has waived all copyright and related or neighboring rights to this work.
+Disclaimer: Some of the links are affiliate links.